mikevdg/faish/doc/notes/implementation.rst

 Backreference lists need to be sorted (or hashed, or something).
 When a FarRef is garbage collected, the backreference in it's target's InPointer's backreference list needs to be removed.
 This needs to be done efficiently, meaning that a hash table or sorted collection needs to be used.

-BackReference lists, like reference counting, are still prone to cycles.
-To prevent this, the first entry in any backreference list is one that can be traced back to the root of the GC (which would be the master index, discussed later).
-If the first entry is removed, the other entries are searched for a path back to the root.
-This search might have cycles, so we would need to mark references as we search to prevent infinite loops.
-If no path back to a root node can be found, then the node and everything that this thread just marked is garbage.
-(Beware though if this is multi-threaded; another thread might be marking things but might yet find a connection back to a root).

 Note that there is a lot of potential concurrency here.
 If an intra-GC collects a FarRef, then an extra-GC for that FarRef can be forked off.
 Multiple extra-GCs can run concurrently, collectively cooperating to find a path back to the root.